 When Alfresco Community Edition is deployed with Docker it looks something like this:

-As we can see in the above figure, a number of Docker images are deployed to make up the Alfresco Community Edition solution:
+A number of Docker images are deployed to make up the Alfresco Community Edition solution:

 - alfresco/alfresco-share - the Alfresco Share web interface (i.e. share.war) running on Apache Tomcat